BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Hatred (Dunland)
 - Mighty Blow

-**ACTIVE/PASSIVE RULES**

-- **The Horn of the Hammerhand** `ACTIVE` - Once per game at start of any Move phase, Helm can blow this horn.
+- **The Horn of the Hammerhand** `ACTIVE`

+Once per game at start of any Move phase, Helm can blow this horn.
 Until the end of that turn, enemy models within 24" of Helm suffer a -1 penalty to Courage tests.

-- **The Hammerhand** `ACTIVE` - Helm never counts as unarmed.
+- **The Hammerhand** `ACTIVE`

+Helm never counts as unarmed.

-- **No Longer a Leader** `ACTIVE` - Helm can never be your General.
+- **No Longer a Leader** `ACTIVE`

+Helm can never be your General.
 He cannot call Stand Fast and models cannot benefit from his Heroic Actions.

-- **Berserk Rage** `ACTIVE` - Helm must always Charge if able to do so.
+- **Berserk Rage** `ACTIVE`

+Helm must always Charge if able to do so.
 When he Charges, he gains Terror until the end of the turn, and may declare a free Heroic Combat in the Fight phase.

 </div>